impredicative/gitblobts/README.md

 # gitblobts

-`gitblobts` is a Python package for git-backed time-indexed blob storage.
+`gitblobts` is an experimental Python package for git-backed time-indexed blob storage.
 Even so, a lock-in of the stored files with git is avoided.

 Its goal is to ensure data availability both locally and remotely.